jasmas/DiscoNet/README.rst

     * subnets: Comma delimited list of networks and IP addresses to scan
     * username: SSH username
     * password: SSH password
-    * commands: String listing commands to run, one per line
+    * commands: One per line in the GUI or passed as parameters from the command line

 Examples:
     To open the GUI application::